cfengine/documentation/reference/promise-types/services.markdown

                     on_demand
 ```

-**Synopsis**: Should the service be started automatically by the OS
+**Description**: Should the service be started automatically by the OS

 **Example**: